quorten/pystatlin/README.md

     * `libffi-setup.txt`
 * The remaining documents are informative.

+Please note that although this wasn't the intent, perhaps this repository is more useful for the documentation contained within than the code itself.
+In particular, my documentation about how code libraries work is quite insightful and informative.

 For scripts to execute the build, see `build-scripts`.
 The `total.sh` script is an example that runs everything.
 You don't actually need to run everything to perform a useful build, though.